AdamC19/shiny-barnacle/README.md

 * On part 2, missed the first try (it works on the sample!).
 * I think I might know what I'm doing wrong....
 * Second try, got it!
 What I was doing was not considering the MAX possible Joker card option.

+### 2023.12.19
+#### Day 8
+* after 20 minutes of coding, the 2 samples work, but I'm nervous to try my answer in the text input lol.
+* the program is really chewing on the input lol.
+* I just thought of another way to approach this.
+Once you have a path tried out, if you ever encounter that path again, you know how many steps it takes to get through it.
+* wait, I think I'm actually supposed to start at AAA rather than the first line...
+  * Duh that was stupid lol.
+Program works.
+* Ok, part 2 works on sample but is actually taking awhile on the actual input.
+May need to actually start thinking here...
+* I can't believe my solution worked!
+I actually did a "hand calc" at the end there, but could have totally finished the whole puzzle with code.